-- The 80:20 volume-to-value ratio is fixed and is not subject to change every year.
-We will consult stakeholders if we propose to change the ratio. - 2.5 Where applicable for the transaction value block, we will use the HMRC 2018 yearly average foreign exchange rates to convert non-GBP transactions to GBP.
-These exchange rates are published on GOV.UK.6 The relevant conversion rates are as follows:
+2.5 Where applicable for the transaction value block, we will use the HMRC 2020 yearly average foreign exchange rates to convert non-GBP transactions to GBP.
+These exchange rates are published on GOV.UK.5 The relevant conversion rates are as follows:

-EUR 1.00 = GBP 0.8823

-USD 1.00 = GBP 0.7443
+EUR 1.00 = GBP 0.8858 USD 1.00 = GBP 0.7832

-The timeline for data provision and fees collection for 2018/19 fees
+The timeline for data provision and fees collection for 2021/22 fees

-- 2.6 The table below sets out the 2019/20 fees collection timeline.
+- 2.6 Table 1 sets out the 2021/22 fees collection timeline.
 This includes the timings for when: - a. payment system operators should submit the relevant transaction data and contact details to the PSR and FCA - b. the PSR will publish the annual figures for PSR fees for that fee year - c. fee payers can expect to pay the PSR fees, after receiving an invoice from the FCA